-It presents enough facts to improve the odds of settling a case before filing a small claims or superior court legal action, while saying nothing that might come back to hurt the plaintiff’s case should a trial prove necessary.2
+It presents enough facts to improve the odds of settling a case before filing a small claims or superior court legal action, while saying nothing that might come back to hurt your case should a trial prove necessary.2

 A personal injury demand letter does not need to be lengthy, especially in small claims cases.
 However, it should present enough information to give the adjuster a clear sense of what happened.
-It should also set forth a strong case for why the defendant is liable and how the plaintiff has been injured.
+It should also set forth a strong case for why the defendant is liable and how you have been injured.

 - The time, date and location of the accident or incident,